 - You don’t always have to travel far.
-You can go the neighbouring village and find an adventure there.
+You can go the neighboring village and find an adventure there.
 Sometimes you can even explore your own town.
 Being curious and doing thing will probably calm your wanderlust at least a little bit.
-For instance, we have travelled to some cities in Sweden, but the Baltic states, Poland, and Finland are also a favourite.
+For instance, we have traveled to some cities in Sweden, but the Baltic states, Poland, and Finland are also a favorite.
 They are not far, nor expensive.
 And they are perfect for a weekend trip.
 There are 52 weekends in a year, so plenty of time for little getaways.

 - Be flexible.
-People have a tendency to associate travelling with certain things, such as sunshine or the beach.
-However, there is more than that to travelling.
+People have a tendency to associate traveling with certain things, such as sunshine or the beach.
+However, there is more than that to travel.
 Try to skip some of your usual requirements from the equation, and you might find a lot of new and interesting destinations.

 - One long trip or many shorter ones?
 A trip does not have to be for a week, or two weeks.
 Just remember this when planning – you don’t have to go to Spain for three weeks.